The embedding property for sorted profinite groups: Introduction

-In this article, we concern the embedding property in the category of sorted profinite groups.
+In this article, we consider the embedding property in the category of sorted profinite groups.
 In \cite{HoLee}, we introduced a notion of sorted profinite groups to study the (Shelah-)Galois groups of first order structures.
-The Galois groups of first order structure are typical examples of sorted profinite groups (see Example \ref{ex:sorted_profinite_group}).
+The Galois groups of first order structures are typical examples of sorted profinite groups (see Example \ref{ex:sorted_profinite_group}).
 In \cite[Proposition 5.6]{HoLee}, Hoffmann and the author developed the independence theorem for PAC structures, analogous to \cite[Theorem 3.1]{C2}, and we proved that for a PAC structure $M$, if the sorted complete system of the Galois group of $M$ is $\omega$-stable, then the theory of $M$ is NSOP$_1$.
 This leads us to try to find a class of sorted profinite groups having $\omega$-stable sorted complete systems.
 The possible candidates are the sorted profinite groups with ``the embedding property".
-So, we introduce a notion of the {\em sorted embedding property} (SEP) for sorted profinite group, exactly analogous to the embedding property for profinite groups.
-Also we need to find an ``embedding property" first order axiomatizable.
+So, we introduce a notion of the {\em sorted embedding property} (SEP) for a sorted profinite group, exactly analogous to the embedding property for profinite groups.
+Also, we need to find a notion of ``embedding property" which is first order axiomatizable.
 For this, we introduce a weaker notion of the finitely sorted embedding property (FSEP) (see Definition \ref{def:Iwasawa_property}).
-Fortunately, two notions of the embedding properties for sorted profinite groups are equivalent (see Proposition \ref{prop:FSIP=SIP}).
-We have two main results in this article.
-First, we show the existence and the uniqueness of the universal sorted embedding cover for a sorted profinite group (see Theorem \ref{thm:existence_universal_SIP_cover} and Theorem \ref{thm:uniquness_SIP cover}).
-Second, we show that the theory of the complete system of a sorted profinite group having the sorted embedding property is $\omega$-stable (see Theorem \ref{thm:description_complete_types}(2)).
-We would like to give some comments on our proofs on the existence and the uniqueness of the universal sorted embedding cover.
-We give an alternative proof working in both cases of profinite groups and sorted profinite groups.
-The main motivational ideas of our proof of the existence of the universal sorted embedding cover are the following: \begin{itemize} \item An inverse limit of a quasi-embedding cover of a given profinite group $G$ is a gain a quasi-embedding cover of $G$ in the proof of \cite[Theorem 1.12]{HL} (see Lemma \ref{lem:inverse_limit_qsc}). \item If a profinite group $G$ does not have the embedding property, then there is a quasi-embedding cover of $G$ in \cite[Lemma 24.4.4]{FJ} (see Lemma \ref{lem:char_no_SIP}). \end{itemize} For the uniqueness of the universal SEP-cover, we follow Chatzidakis' proof scheme of the uniqueness of the universal embedding cover of a profinite group in \cite[Theorem 2.4, Theorem 2.7]{C1}, to our knowledge, which is the only known proof of the uniqueness of the embedding cover of an arbitrary profinite group.
-The sorted complete systems of sorted profinite groups having SEP can be first order axiomatizable (and its theory is denoted by $SCS_{SEP}$).
-When the set of sorts is countable, we prove that complete theories extending $SCS_{SEP}$ are $\omega$-stable, and by the uniqueness of prime models for complete $\omega$-stable theories, we deduce the uniqueness of the universal SEP-cover.\\
+Fortunately, the two notions of the embedding properties for sorted profinite groups are equivalent (see Theorem \ref{thm:FSIP=SIP=IP+homogeneous_sorting_data}).